 Ghost Watercolor Technique - The ghost watercolor technique is another quick and easy one that even the little ones can do.
 Read more about it HERE.

 Watercolor Wash Technique - A watercolor wash is done by applying a layer of diluted pigment, which is slightly transparent, onto watercolor paper.
 This is often used as an effective and quick background for handmade cards, scrapbook pages, and other smaller paper crafts.

 - Lifting or Blotting Watercolor Technique - With this technique, you just add watercolor pigment onto your watercolor paper, and then, while the pigment is still wet, you lift the color.
 This is done by gently blotting it with tissue paper or paper towels.
 Depending on how you blot the pigment, it will either give a diluted color or leave a white area on your paper.

 But, a few strokes from watercolor brush pens can give a new look to your boring apparel!

 Advantages of using this product

-- Reduced wastage: You can save wastage of paint and colors with the use of watercolor pens and a pencil.
+- Reduced wastage: You can save wastage of paint and colors with the use of watercolour pens and a pencil.

-- Easy to clean: Watercolor pens and pencils are easy to clean.
+- Easy to clean: Watercolour pens and pencils are easy to clean.
 Liquid watercolor is also easier to clean than other colors.